 Green Building Science Group

-To be a green building resource to our members and the community, promoting up-to-date, accurate and practical applications of sustainable designs, products and practices.
-The Green Building Science Group hosts monthly meeting on a variety of topics such as: Energy Code Changes, Green Trends, Healthy Home Environment, Renewable Heating & Cooling, Net Zero Home Tours and more.
+To be a green building resource to our members and the community, promoting up-to-date, accurate and practical applications of sustainable designs, products, and practices.
+The Green Building Science Group hosts a monthly meeting on a variety of topics such as Energy Code Changes, Green Trends, Healthy Home Environment, Renewable Heating & Cooling, Net Zero Home Tours and more.

-All CRBRA Members are invited and welcome to attend any of the monthly meetings as posted on the CRBRA calendar (homepage of website).
-Topics and locations vary.
-Typically held on the third Thursday of each month from noon to 1:00 thirty CRBRA members attend these informative topics and discussions.
+All CRBRA Members are invited and welcome to attend any of the monthly meetings as posted on the CRBRA calendar (homepage of the website).
+Typically the meetings are held on the third Thursday of each month from 12-1:30 pm.
 Lunch is included in the nominal fee of $10 per person.
-RSVP for food count.
+Please RSVP for the food count.

 Think Green.
 Build Green.
 Live Green.

 Think of your home as a system: Good insulation leads to better energy efficiency, but can have adverse affects on indoor air quality, so the home's ventilation is important, too.
 The materials used to build your home can affect its environmental impact.
 Talk to the experts at CRBRA: Certified Green Professionals and Master Certified Green Professionals can guide you through the building and remodeling process and help you make thoughtful green decisions.